shawshubham/shawshubham.github.io/content/learning/advanced-skills/low-level-design/2_SOLID-in-action/2_3_srp-example2.md

 ---
-title: "Single Responsibility Principle (SRP) - Inheritance & Subtypes"
+title: "SRP – Inheritance & Subtypes"
 description: "Explore how the Single Responsibility Principle applies when working with inheritance, subtypes, and extended behaviors in Java."
 keywords:
   - single responsibility principle java